kids encyclopedia robot

 Scientific results

-The release of the first full-color images and spectroscopic data was on 12 July 2022, which also marked the official beginning of Webb's general science operations; President Joe Biden revealed the first image, Webb's First Deep Field, on 11 July 2022.
-NASA announced the list of observations targeted for release:
+The first full-color images and spectroscopic data were released on 12 July 2022, which also marked the official beginning of Webb's general science operations.
+U.S. President Joe Biden revealed the first image, Webb's First Deep Field, on 11 July 2022.
+Additional releases around this time include:

-• Carina Nebula – young, star-forming region called NGC 3324 displaying "Cosmic Cliffs" about 8500 light-years from Earth.
+• Carina Nebula – young, star-forming region called NGC 3324 about 8,500 light-years from Earth, described by NASA as "Cosmic Cliffs".

 • WASP-96b – including an analysis of atmosphere with evidence of water around a giant gas planet orbiting a distant star 1120 light-years from Earth.